FuenRob/Docker-for-PHP/Readme.md

 ## Repository
 Separate docker-compose by branch for each platform.
-* Master: PHP without framework
+* master: PHP without framework
+* prestashop: Pre-install of Prestashop 1.7.6.5